grafana/loki/docs/sources/get-started/components.md

 Metadata queries are queries that look up data from the index.
 The index gateway is only used by "shipper stores", such as [single store TSDB]({{< relref "../operations/storage/tsdb" >}}) or [single store BoltDB]({{< relref "../operations/storage/boltdb-shipper" >}}).

-The query frontend queries the index gateway for volume of queries so it can make a decision on how to shard the queries.
+The query frontend queries the index gateway for the log volume of queries so it can make a decision on how to shard the queries.
 The queriers query the index gateway for chunk references for a given query so they know which chunks to fetch and query.

 The index gateway can run in `simple` or `ring` mode.
 In `simple` mode, each index gateway instance serves all indexes from all tenants.